DAGWorks-Inc/hamilton/docs/concepts/hamilton-v-x.md

 - [Luigi](https://github.com/spotify/luigi)
 - [dbt](https://www.getdbt.com/)

-Hamilton is not, in itself an orchestration system.
+Hamilton is not, in itself a macro, i.e. high level, task orchestration system.
 While it has rudimentary capabilities to orchestrate (run locally), and the DAG abstraction is very powerful, it does not provision compute, or schedule long-running jobs.
 It tends to work well in conjunction with them.
 Hamilton provides the capabilities of fine-grained lineage, highly readable code, and self-documenting pipelines, which many of these systems lack.